Posts

 Image

 They Must Have Had Boats!
 The persistent belief is that Neolithic people had boats.
 Sheridan (below) and others, have confidently detailed where the maritime trade routes went between Europe and Britain.
 So, it must be right, mustn't it?
-There follows the academic understanding of the evidence for water transport around British shorelines From:- "Ships and Boats:Prehistory to 1840 Introductions to Heritage Assets (Historic England)" "Early Prehistoric (500,000-4000 BC) Speculation about the development of water transport during the early prehistoric period is widespread, and some commentators have even suggested that the first boat, as opposed to a log ‘raft’, may have simply been a log hollowed out by disease.
-It is believed that Palaeolithic watercraft in north-west Europe were most likely limited to the use of log or hide floats and/or rafts in inland waters, particularly as there is no evidence for the waterborne movement of peoples between the British landma...
+There follows the academic understanding of the evidence for water transport around British shorelines from:- "Ships and Boats:Prehistory to 1840 Introductions to Heritage Assets (Historic England)" "Early Prehistoric (500,000-4000 BC) Speculation about the development of water transport during the early prehistoric period is widespread, and some commentators have even suggested that the first boat, as opposed to a log ‘raft’, may have simply been a log hollowed out by disease.
+It is believed that Palaeolithic watercraft in north-west Europe were most likely limited to the use of log or hide floats and/or rafts in inland waters, particularly as there is no evidence for the waterborne movement of peoples between the British landmas...